philip-h/utgclassroom/source/class4/index.md

 icon: fas fa-rocket
 date: 2019-09-13 16:27:34
 ---
+## November 23, 2019

+Hey Jr. Devs!

+Wow oh wow!
+You guys really surprised me!
+Some of you went ahead ALL THE WAY to lesson 7!
+Some of you are still on lesson 4 and THAT'S OKAY!
+In fact, it's perfect!

+I love the passion you guys are bringing to the classroom, and the enthusiasm to code is really inspriring, even for a coding teacher.

+I'll see you guys next week for a bit more of a structured day!

 ## November 16, 2019

 Sup Jr. Devs!

-This week we looked at Lesson 3, and you guys worked more or less independantly as I walked around and helped you with your code, and errors.
+This week we looked at Lesson 3, and you guys worked more or less independently as I walked around and helped you with your code, and errors.

 In a coming week, really soon, I will post all the code that you should have up till that point, but right now, all ow you are either ahead or where you should be!